Skip to content

 12

-# Receive Excel files and return contents of Sheet1
+# Receives an Excel file and returns the content of Sheet1

 from openpyxl import load_workbook